 I. No person shall allow waste to be disposed of on his property without a permit.
-Any person who removes trees, brush, or other vegetation from land used for agricultural or forestal purposes shall not be required to obtain a permit if such material is deposited or placed on the same or other property of the same landowner from which such materials were cleared.
-The Board shall by regulation provide for other reasonable exemptions from permitting requirements for the disposal of trees, brush and other vegetation when such materials are removed for agricultural or forestal purposes.
+Any person who removes trees, brush, or other vegetation from land used for agricultural, or forestal, or real estate development purposes shall not be required to obtain a permit if such material is deposited or placed on the same or other property of the same landowner from which such materials were cleared.
+In the case of real estate development, such material shall only be deposited or placed in an area where construction is prohibited as designated on a recorded plat after the site has been inspected and approved by the Water Division of the Department of Environmental Quality.
+In addition, the developer of the real estate shall agree in writing to maintain the site unless the site is conveyed to a property owners' association or other entity.
+The developer of the real estate shall furnish such financial arrangement satisfactory to the Department to ensure performance of the maintenance obligation.
+The Board shall by regulation provide for other reasonable exemptions from permitting requirements for the disposal of trees, brush and other vegetation when such materials are removed for agricultural, or forestal, or real estate development purposes.